docsifyjs/docsify/docs/quickstart.md

 ### Manually preview your site

-If you installed python on your system, you can easily use it to run a static server to preview your site.
+If you have Python installed on your system, you can easily use it to run a static server to preview your site.

 ```bash
 cd docs && python -m SimpleHTTPServer 3000